-- 5.1 The Health Protection Agency sampling allocation and Environmental Health internal budget will be allocated in accordance with the below priority sampling areas, which will be used to produce the annual Sampling Programme. - 5.1.1 Local primary production of food which will support the growth or survival of micro-organisms, but which will not undergo any further steps to eliminate pathogens prior to consumption, e.g. unpasteurised dairy products, watercress packing. - 5.1.2 Local manufacturers producing ready to eat foods which can support the growth or survival of micro-organisms, e.g. dairy products and meat products. - 5.1.3 Sampling as part of a food hygiene intervention to help assess hygiene standards and procedures.
+- 5.1 The UKHSA sampling allocation will be allocated with regard to the priority sampling areas below, which will be used to produce the annual Sampling Programme. - 5.1.1 Local primary production of food which will support the growth or survival of micro-organisms, but which will not undergo any further steps to eliminate pathogens prior to consumption, e.g. unpasteurised dairy products, watercress packing. - 5.1.2 Local manufacturers producing ready to eat foods which can support the growth or survival of micro-organisms, e.g. dairy products, meat products and fishery products.

+5.1.3 Sampling as part of a food hygiene intervention to help assess hygiene standards and procedures.

-Priority will be given to sampling as part of a food hygiene intervention from those businesses that present the highest risk to food safety.
+Priority will be given to sampling as part of a food hygiene intervention from those businesses that present the highest risks to food safety, such as those with a low food hygiene rating.
 However, ad hoc samples from other businesses will also be taken at the discretion of the officer upon discovery of unsatisfactory practices or conditions.

-- 5.1.4 Sampling of imported food from third countries (i.e. non-EU).
-Although Test Valley is an inland authority without a border inspection post of other point of entry, the aim will be for imported food samples to account for at least 10% of all food samples taken annually. - 5.1.5 Sampling of food implicated in food poisoning incidents.
+- 5.1.4 Sampling of imported food from third countries.
+Although Test Valley is an inland authority without a border control post or other point of entry, the aim will be for imported food samples to account for at least 10% of all annual samples. - 5.1.5 Sampling of food implicated in food poisoning incidents.